Home

 Tush Kyiz are impressive works of art and craftsmanship.
 Look in the Masterworks Gallery for stunning examples.

-Under Soviet domination from 1921 - 1991, practicing ethnic arts was discouraged, but occasionally Soviet leaders would commission a large Tush Kyiz be made to celebrate a Soviet holiday.
+Under Soviet domination from 1921 - 1991, practicing ethnic arts was discouraged, but occasionally Soviet leaders would commission a large Tush Kyiz be made for a celebration.
 They would be embroidered with the Soviet emblem of Kyrgyzstan and sometimes other Soviet nations.
-The slogan,"Workers of the world, Unite" would be embroidered on larger Soviet emblems, often in both Kyrgyz and Russian script, literally:
+The Marxist slogan,"Workers of the world, Unite" is embroidered on larger Soviet emblems, often in both Kyrgyz and Russian script, literally:

 "Proletariats of all nations come together."